 Research now shows a link between painful migraine headaches and problems with the TMJ.
 Some experts believe that TMJ problems trigger severe headaches, which can occur on one or both sides of the head and be accompanied by visual or sensory changes known as “auras.”

 Malocclusion or a “bad bite,” chronic teeth grinding or clenching or an injury to the jaw can cause the jaw muscles to tighten.
 Some experts believe that the pain from the strained muscles can travel to other places in the skull, causing the onset of a migraine.

 If you have been diagnosed with TMJ disorder and are experiencing frequent migraines, Dr. Kennedy can help determine whether one has to do with the other.
 If so, treating TMJ problems may provide much-needed relief from the painful headaches.

 Learn More About TMD Treatment

-For more information about TMJ disorder and how to treat its painful symptoms, please contact Turnagain Dental and request an appointment with Dr. Green.
+For more information about TMJ disorder and how to treat its painful symptoms, please contact Turnagain Dental and request an appointment with Dr. Kennedy.
 Call or email our office today.